-Naomi Campbell: ‘I Was Attacked in Paris’ And Sympathize With Kim Kardashian
+Naomi Campbell: ‘I Was Attacked In Paris’ And Sympathize With Kim Kardashian

 “[I]t was weird because he had the window rolled down… It was freezing cold in November,” Campbell said in the interview.
 “I was like, ‘Wait a minute!
 This is weird.'”

-Campbell had planned on stopping by a drugstore on her way to Alaïa’s home but changed her mind after he called urging her to hurry over for dinner.
+Campbell had planned on stopping by a drugstore on her way to Alaia’s home but changed her mind after he called urging her to hurry over for dinner.

-“Thank God [the incident] was outside Azzedine Alaïa’s shop, because that’s where the entrance is to get into the house,” Campbell said in The Wendy Williams Show interview. “[My friends] came out and saved me, basically.
+“Thank God [the incident] was outside Azzedine Alaia’s shop, because that’s where the entrance is to get into the house,” Campbell said in The Wendy Williams Show interview. “[My friends] came out and saved me, basically.
 In the interim, you decide in a very split moment — I don’t know if I’d ever do this again in hindsight — ‘Am I going to let this guy take my bag with all my passports or am I going to fight for it?’
 My decision was, ‘I am not letting my bag go.'”

-Naomi Campbell said she ran into Kim Kardashian at the Hermès in Paris just a couple of days prior to Kardashian being attacked.
+Naomi Campbell said she ran into Kim Kardashian at the Hermes in Paris just a couple of days prior to Kardashian being attacked.
 She defended the reality TV star against allegations that she had made up or staged the robbery and suggested that such incidents happen more often than the public realizes.

 “They opened my car door and said, ‘Naomi Campbell, we’re going to kill you,'” Campbell said https://t.co/siW7DQpXWX